Siddharthag2004/Speech-Emotion-Recognition/README.md

 - Dropout layers to prevent overfitting
 - A fully connected Dense layer
-- Output layer with Softmax for multi-class classification The model was trained using the Adam optimizer and categorical crossentropy as the loss function.
+- Output layer with Softmax for multi-class classification The model was trained using the Adam optimizer and categorical cross entropy as the loss function.

 ## Data Augmentation
 To enhance the dataset and improve the model's performance, the following data augmentation techniques were applied: